WVam/CaptionStylingTool/README.md

   >  Note: A caption with an anchor at the top can be pushed by the top of the player.
 A caption with an anchor at the bottom can be pushed by the bottom of the player.

-* `ah`: Determines the vertical distance of the anchor point of the captions window from the top side of the captions area, as a percentage of the height of the captions area.
+* `av`: Determines the vertical distance of the anchor point of the captions window from the top side of the captions area, as a percentage of the height of the captions area.
 Can be any unsigned (non-negative) integer or decimal (using `.` U+‎002E FULL STOP as the decimal separator).
 Values will be capped to 100 and decimals will be rounded to the nearest value.

   > Note: The captions area is a rectangle with the same center and shape as the video player (including the black bars at the sides), whose width and height are 96% of the player's width and height.
 This means that, for videos using wide aspect ratios, vertical positioning may be different than the expected positioning in cinema and fullscreen mode.
   >